Mapping Patterns for Virtual Knowledge Graphs: Analysis of Scenarios

 The subclass relation between \ex{People} and \ex{GraduateStudents} requires the two keys to be aligned.
 This is done ``artificially'', in the sense that the missing field \ex{role} is created on-the--fly by the mapping:

-\mypar{Suedtirol OpenData (\stod)\footnote{\url{https://github.com/dinglinfang/suedTirolOpenDataOBDA}}} This is an application scenario coming from the turism domain.
+\mypar{Suedtirol OpenData (\stod)\footnoteurl{https://github.com/dinglinfang/suedTirolOpenDataOBDA}} This is an application scenario coming from the turism domain.
 The ontology has been created independently from the DB.
 Moreover, the DB is itself highly de-normalized, since it is essentially a relational rendering of a JSON file.
 These aspects have a direct impact on the patterns we observed.
 In particular, we identified several applications of the \pat{DR11m} pattern, which, as we discussed, poses a huge challenge to automatic generation of mappings.
 Further complications arise from a number of applications of the value invention pattern modifier, which appears quite often in the form, for instance, of language tags:

-\mypar{Open Data Hub VKG (\odh)\footnote{\url{https://sparql.opendatahub.bz.it/}}} This setting is the one behind the SPARQL endpoint located at the Open Data Hub portal from the Province of Bozen-Bolzano (Italy).
+\mypar{Open Data Hub VKG (\odh)\footnoteurl{https://sparql.opendatahub.bz.it/}} This setting is the one behind the SPARQL endpoint located at the Open Data Hub portal from the Province of Bozen-Bolzano (Italy).
 This setting is also a denormalized one, and the same considerations we made for \stod apply to this setting as well.

 \mypar{Cordis\footnote{\url{https://www.sirisacademic.com/wb/}}} This setting is provided by SIRIS Academic S.L., a consultancy company specialized in higher education and research, and is designed around the domain of competitive research projects.
 As opposed to the previous two scenarios, this one comes with a well-structured relational schema, which reflects in a number of applications of schema patterns.
 Although in this scenario we have DB views, such views have explicit constraints defined on them (such as, \texttt{UNIQUE} constraints in SQL) that allow for the application of schema patterns.